Orlando still evaluating all options with No. 1 draft pick | Times Leader

 “Dialogue is always ongoing,” Weltman said.
 “But, most importantly, we get to do what we want.
 That’s the real benefit of having the No. 1 pick.”

-The top candidates for the pick are well-known: for Orlando earlier this month, for multiple days last week and
+The top candidates for the pick are well-known: Auburn’s Jabari Smith Jr. worked out for Orlando earlier this month, Gonzaga’s Chet Holmgren met with the Magic for multiple days last week and Duke’s Paolo Banchero has been working out with former Magic guard Mike Miller.

 Weltman wouldn’t say that those are the only three candidates Orlando would consider at No. 1.